 The Future Is Bright for Career-Seekers in Chicago

-Between 2014 and 2024, the number of jobs in this region could rise by over six percent.
-That equates to more than 171,240 new job opportunities.1
+Projections from the Illinois Department of Employment Security indicate that the number of jobs in this region could rise by over six percent between 2014 and 2024.
+That equates to more than 171,240 new job opportunities.

-Here's what Chicago-area professionals earn, on average, in the following occupational sectors (as of May 2018):2
+According to Occupational Employment Statistics (OES) program data, here's what Chicago-area professionals earn, on average, in the following occupational sectors (as of May 2018):

 - Math and computer technology—$89,130